-VaR seeks to take account of all material market variables that may cause a change in the value of the portfolio, including interest rates, foreign exchange rates, price changes, volatility and the correlations between these variables.
-Daily monitoring of current exposure and limit utilisation is conducted independently by the Financial Markets and Treasury Risk unit which monitors market risk exposures against VaR and structural limits.
-These are supplemented by escalation triggers for material profits or losses and stress testing of risks beyond the 99% confidence interval.
+VaR seeks to take account of all material market variables that may cause a change in the value of the portfolio, including interest rates, FX rates, price changes, volatility and the correlations between these variables.
+Daily monitoring of current exposures and VaR and structural concentration limit utilisation is conducted independently by the Financial Markets and Treasury Risk unit.